JasonWatts/laterHasArrived/README.md

 # TODO:

 1. Filter duplicate name from possible selections given the answer “the who you are question”, one could do this by populating the drop down menu with “a non-name value” (ie --choose name---).
 Currently the default name still appears in the possible selection if the selection is never changed. (done with JavaScript, doing with python)

 1. [Create/Respond/Results] Improve appearance fonts/margins/styling/...
 (M'kya and Maya) --> center branch

+1. Update home page

 1. ~~[Create] Allow second and subsequent questions within single survey;
 currently second/subsequent questions in an existing survey generate errors (Walker and Heather, will be done by Monday)~~